smart-needle-manual/system_integration/setup_and_launch.md

 >Brigham & Women's Hospital: **Pedro Moreira**, PhD; **Nobuhiko Hata**, PhD; **Kemal Tuncali**, MD; **Lori Foley**, CVT; **Clare Tempany**, MD, PhD

 ## Background
+<pre>  The standard of care in HDR brachytherapy uses a catheter controlled via remote afterloading to deliver localized radiation to prostate and gynecologic cancers.
+This approach requires frequent catheter repositioning, lacks real-time feedback, and ill-suited to intraoperative imaging support using CT/MRI due to difficult clinical transitions.
+Previous work <sup>1, 2</sup> showed that leveraging fiber-optic shape-sensing, a 2-dof robotic guide, and an open-source quantitative image analysis framework can allow tracking of deviations from intended trajectory and spatial dose distribution.
+There is opportunity for improvement by removing the robot dependence and interemediary communication links, keeping the software lightweight and improving speed of shape visualization. </pre>

 >The current standard of care in high-dose-rate (HDR) brachytherapy uses a catheter control by a computer-based remote afterloading system to deliver localized radiation to precisely target and eliminate cancerous tissue in cases such as prostate and gyencologic cancer.

 >This approach necessitates frequent repositioning of the catheter due to lack of real-time feedback and deflections from contact with stiff tumors; intraoperative imaging, such as with CT or MRI, is untenable due to the neeed for frequent transitions involving patients and clinial staff.